kaliatech/website-kaliatech/src/content/blog/2011/20110520-the-system.md

 category: quotes
 ---

-> &ldquo;To speak of certain government and establishment institutions as “the system” is to speak correctly.
+> To speak of certain government and establishment institutions as “the system” is to speak correctly.
 > … They are sustained by structural relationships even when they have lost all other meaning and purpose.
 > People arrive at a factory and perform a totally meaningless task from eight to five without question
 > because the structure demands that it be that way.
 There’s no villain, no “mean guy” who wants them to live